rapidsai/cudf/cpp/doxygen/developer_guide/TESTING.md

 stream is detected.
 Running tests with this library loaded immediately triggers errors if any test accidentally runs code on an invalid stream.

-Stream validity is determined by overloading the definition of cudf's default stream.
+Stream validity is determined by overloading the definition of libcudf's default stream.
 Normally, in libcudf `cudf::get_default_stream` returns one of `rmm`'s default stream values (depending on whether or not libcudf is compiled with per thread default stream enabled).
 In the preload library, this function is redefined to instead return a new user-created stream managed using a